 In fact, the Russian TU-144 was bigger, faster, more powerful and, many say, more advanced than the Concorde.
 Major differences between the two designs were the broad use of complex but lightweight titanium in the TU-144’s hottest structures and the use of turbofan engines with afterburners.

 The first aircraft flew on December 31, 1968, but production models that appeared in 1972 were completely redesigned to address performance shortfalls.
-The aircraft was six metres longer, had a new wing and could carry a much greater fuel load.
+The aircraft was six meters longer, had a new wing, and could carry a much greater fuel load.

 The TU-144 also suffered from excessive vibration and fuel-burn and ultra-high cabin noise.
 Despite these problems and the air-show crash, the TU-144 went into service carrying cargo in 1975, followed by passenger flights in 1977.

 But passengers hated the cramped five-across cabin (Concorde is four across) and the vibration and noise did not help.
 After just 102 flights, the service of the TU-144 was terminated when a new, longer-range model, the TU-144D, crashed on a test flight, culminating in the grounding of the fleet, with some scrapped and others stored.